symfony/symfony-docs/cookbook/security/guard-authentication.rst

 or you need to integrate with some proprietary single-sign-on system, the Guard component can make it easy... and fun!

-In this example, you'll build an API token authentication system... and learn how to work with Guard.
+In this example, you'll build an API token authentication system and learn how to work with Guard.

 Create a User and a User Provider